Modern Cross-Device Testing for Android & iOS Apps

 1. See the results from all the devices in the Applitools dashboard

-Advantages of using the Applitools Native Mobile Grid
+Advantages of using the Applitools Native Mobile Library

-The Applitools Native Mobile Grid has many advantages.
+The Applitools Native Mobile Library has many advantages.

 1. You do not need to repeat the same test execution on multiple devices.
 This will save the team members a lot of time for execution, flaky tests and result analysis